 I tried to be supportive.
 “Well,” I said, “You do know a very famous person in the modeling industry who helps you with things.”
 She nodded.
 “And you do know several important people in the nonprofit world.
-And your intern is a former child soldier from Liberia.”
+And your intern is a former child soldier.”

 Obviously, I have fictionalized this scenario, but she had to agree.
 Yet, as we all do, she wanted someone who had specific answers to her very specific problems, delivered with calm certainty and resolve.
 “No one can do that but you,” I said.

 If you have a mentor who has already done everything you want to do, you might just be unimaginative.
 If you can find someone who’s a perfect match, then you’re doing something that’s been done before.
 That’s great if your mentor is Stephen Hawking, Joan Didion, or some other luminary whose contributions you can only hope to match.
 But maybe a “perfect match” isn’t so great if your mentor is just a nice person who’s pretty successful.

 Alternately, if you can’t find a mentor and can’t even imagine who that person might be, you may be doing something very stupid or very awesome.
 (See Bullish: When to Make Massive and Ballsy Life Changes for Your Career.)
 Also, some people are too hungry for a mentor because they’re just weak.
 There are no exact instructions for most career paths.
 It’s not school.